ultimate271/notes/book/shortstory/20190407 - Seth and Cain Part6 Draft1.md

-Cain replied, "Oh, I think that the mushrooms that Mother and Father ate did a great deal as far as seperating our perception of existance from our bodies to our minds.
-Seth, let me tell you what I found on my pilgramage.
+Cain replied, "Oh, I think that the mushrooms that Mother and Father ate did a great deal as far as seperating our perception of existance from our bodies to our minds."
+Cain looked at Seth and could see that he still wasn't understanding.
+"Seth, let me tell you what I found on my pilgramage.

-"When I was about the same age as you are now, as I told you, I decided to go on a pilgramage, much as you have.
+"When I was about the same age as you are now," Cain began, "I decided to go on a pilgramage, much as you have.
 When I was on that pilgramage, I wandered in to a forest.
 In that forest I lived for nearly one hundred days, and for one hundred days I explored the leaves and the shrubs of the ground for